-Any forward-looking statements that we make in this Form 10-Q speak only as of the date of such statement, and we undertake no obligation to update such statements to reflect events or circumstances after the date of this Form 10-Q. You should also read carefully the factors described in the "Risk Factors" section of the Company's annual report on Form 10-K for the fiscal year ended October 31, 2019, (as filed with the SEC on December 20, 2019, and amended by Amendment No. 1 thereto on Form 10-K/A filed on January 21, 2020 and by Amendment No. 2 thereto on Form 10-K/A filed on February 28, 2020, as so amended the "2019 Form 10-K/A"), to better understand the risks and uncertainties inherent in our business and underlying any forward-looking statements.
+Any forward-looking statements that we make in this Form 10-Q speak only as of the date of such statement, and we undertake no obligation to update such statements to reflect events or circumstances after the date of this Form 10-Q. You should also read carefully the factors described in the "Risk Factors" section of the Company's annual report on Form 10-K for the fiscal year ended October 31, 2019, (as filed with the SEC on December 20, 2019, and amended by Amendment No. 1 thereto on Form 10-K/A filed on January 21, 2020 and by Amendment No. 2 thereto on Form 10-K/A filed on February 28, 2020, as so amended the "2019 Form 10-K/A"), as further supplemented by the factors described in "Item 1A.
+Risk Factors", beginning on page 26 hereof, to better understand the risks and uncertainties inherent in our business and underlying any forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Form 10-Q will prove to be accurate.

 This Form 10-Q includes statistical and other industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties.
 Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
-While we believe these industry publications and third-party research, surveys and studies are reliable, we have not independently verified such data.
+While we believe these industry publications and third-party research, we have not independently verified such data.